Secure IP Address Allocation at Cloud Scale

 Benign tenants independently allocate IP addresses at some time $t_a$ from the pool and release those addresses at a later time $t_r > t_a$ (here, the IP is said to be allocated for $d_{a}=t_r-t_a$).
 Tenants also associate configuration with IP addresses, which is dissociated from the IP at $t_c$.
 Each tenant's overall behavior $B_i$ with respect to IP allocation can therefore be described as a set of timestamps: where $n$ is the total number of IPs allocated to the tenant.
 A single tenant's behavior then has a maximum limit of $S_{max}$ servers and minimum limit of $S_{min}$ servers; this can capture both static ($S_{max}=S_{min}$) and dynamic ($S_{max}>S_{min}$) resource allocation.
 For the purposes of our experiments, we focus primarily on dynamic allocations using auto-scalers, as we found this to be most representative of cloud tenant workloads~\cite{qu2018auto,yuan_scryer_2017}.

 We next model each tenant's behavior as being independently sampled from a distribution of potential tenant behaviors: $B_i \sim \mathcal{B}$.
 We approximate $\mathcal{B}$ as a randomized $n$-term Fourier series with a base period of one day~\cite{yuan_scryer_2017}.
-The intuition is that a given tenant's resource needs will likely vary throughout the day as demand peaks and subsides, but for a given tenant, this pattern will likely be similar from day to day~\footnote{One work~\cite{yuan_scryer_2017} suggests modeling with a period of 1 week for more precision.
+The intuition is that a given tenant's resource needs will likely vary throughout the day as demand peaks and subsides, but for a given tenant, this pattern will likely be similar from day to day.
+One work~\cite{yuan_scryer_2017} suggests modeling with a period of 1 week for more precision.